 Currently, the assessment plan builder supports Supervisor Forms, Field Notes, Procedure Forms, PPAs (with global entrustment item), and Rubric Forms (with global entrustment item).
+These forms must have an item mapped to an EPA for it to show up on the Assessment Plan.
 As of ME 1.18, you are now able to build plans for forms that were deleted or retired.

 The assessment plan builder does not currently support PPA or Rubric forms that do no have a global entrustment item added.

 - You must be in an administrative role and have access to a specific program to use the Assessment Plan Builder.

 - Beside the appropriate program/course name, click the gear icon and click "CBME".